bbe2/Overview/README.md

 - 👋
 - 👋 Hi, I’m bbe adjunct instructor computer science
 - 👋 👋in 2Q22 I began proving myself as a content writer for a large company interested
-- 👋👋👋       ... in mindfully and meaningfully
+- 👋👋👋... in mindfully and meaningfully
 - 👋👋👋                        ... changing the world as we know it.
 - 👋👋  I am very grateful to be part of this team
-- 👋  and terribly excited to illustrate my skills and help youth build sustainability in their family
+- 👋  and terribly excited to illustrate my skills and help
-- 👋
+- 👋                             youth build family sustainability
 - 👋
 - 👋